braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/workspaces.md

 ### Step 1: Have a plan

 Before you begin, make sure you've worked with your team and your Braze onboarding manager to determine the best workspace configuration for your use case.
-To learn more about planning your workspaces in Braze, check out our [Getting Started: Workspaces][link] guide.
+To learn more about planning your workspaces in Braze, check out our [Getting Started: Workspaces]({{site.baseurl}}/user_guide/getting_started/workspaces/) guide.

 ### Step 2: Add your workspace